abollas99/home-lab/README.md

 - Media Center (PLEX): The Media Center, primarily used for entertainment, allows me to access and watch movies and TV shows from my library.

 ### Omada ER605 V2 Router
 - VPN: I want to set up a VPN so that I can log into my network from anywhere and access my PLEX server without having to pay for the subscription.
+The VPN is setup with wireguard
 - VLAN: I set up a VLAN to segregate my printer and IoT devices, thereby enhancing the security of my network.
 - Router: Currently, I’m using a lab network, so I have to deal with the inconvenience of a dual NAT.
 Once I’ve perfected my network setup, it will replace the main router.
-This device allows me to create VLANs, works with Omada, and operates at Gigabit speeds.
+This device allows me to operates at Gigabit speeds.

 ### TP-Ling SG608E Switch
 - VLAN: As a smart managed switch, this one allows me to set up VLANs.